Mehieddine44/Practical-machine-learning-and-data-analysis-projects/README.md

-# Practical-machine-learning-project
+# Human activity recognition project
-The project report is in a pdf file
+The project explaination is in a pdf file